james5418/AI_final_project/README.md

 # Rush Hour solver

+In this project, we implement an AI solver for the classic board game "Rush Hour" with A* algorithm.
+Our goal is to explore better heuristic functions to solve this game.

-#### Make sure you have installed these packages before running code
+### Make sure you have installed these packages before running code

 ```
 pip install pygame